estuary/flow/site/docs/concepts/flowctl.md

 </TabItem>
 </Tabs>

-If a TypeScript module exists then `flowctl` will never over-write it, even if you update or expand your catalog sources such that the required interfaces have changed.
+If a TypeScript module exists, `flowctl` will never over-write it, even if you update or expand your catalog sources such that the required interfaces have changed.

 :::tip

-If you make changes to a catalog source file `my.flow.yaml` which substantially change the required TypeScript interfaces, try re-naming an existing `my.flow.ts` to another name like `old.flow.ts`.
+If you make changes to a catalog source file `my.flow.yaml` that substantially change the required TypeScript interfaces, try re-naming an existing `my.flow.ts` to another name like `old.flow.ts`.